microsoft/playwright/docs/src/intro-csharp.md

 ## System requirements

-Playwright requires Python version 3.7 or above.
 The browser binaries for Chromium, Firefox and WebKit work across the 3 platforms (Windows, macOS, Linux):

 * **Windows**: Works with Windows and Windows Subsystem for Linux (WSL).
 * **macOS**: Requires 10.14 or above.